aperkins19/NLLAB_OT2_PURE/OD600_OT2/README.md

 ### OD600 Plating

 This section yields a Nunc 96 Flat-Bottom containing PURE Overnights 10x dilutions ready for absorbance measurement in the plate reader.
+It takes ~55mins.

 The following function repeats for every overnight on the deep well plate: